This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

-You should consider the G3 or G20 if Westside hole spacing is a must-have for you.
-They’re the only two Force USA all-in-one gym models with close hole spacing.
+You should consider the G3, G10, G15 or G20 if Westside hole spacing is a must-have for you.
+They’re the only Force USA all-in-one gym models with close hole spacing.
 In fact, the G10, G15 and G20 all have uniform 1″ hole spacing; they don’t even have the 2″ spacing so it’s even more precise than traditional Westside spacing.

-It would’ve been nice if the Force USA G12 had Westside spacing as well.
+It would’ve been nice if the Force USA G12 had Westside spacing.
 However, its 3.75″ hole spacing is still acceptable for most lifters.
 You’ll be able to set the j-hooks and spotter arms at the appropriate heights for safety and performance.
 You just won’t get the absolute “perfect” height on every single exercise.

 I consider hole spacing less than 4″ to be adequate for most use cases.
 Even a little more than 4″ can be okay.
 But you’ll quickly run into issues the further you go above that.
 The first issue is performance loss from an unnecessary range of motion during the unrack (e.g. unracking from a quarter-squat position).
 The second issue is a decrease in safety because you have to set the safeties much lower than the bottom of the range of motion to stop the bar in case of failure.